vladimirschuka/BikeRentalShop/documentation/Readme.md

 #Prices

-Prices is most freely part of task.
+Prices the most complicated part of the task.
 Before describing this I have to explain the main thing.
 For each bike model we have the base prices, for example: bmx bike – 10 $ per day. for each period of time we can have different base price.
 Then, we have the specials prices, that are used in different discounting schemes.
 Of course we can’t implement all possible discounting scenarios with just modeling them in the DB without having any logic in the application.
 But the current model defines many standard cases.
 Most typical would be special prices for VIP clients or Christmas discounts.
  In this model, the logic is defined by 3 tables:

 * t_prices – the current base prices for bikes